Feathered dinosaur: Primitive feather types

 Some evidence suggests that the original function of simple feathers was insulation.
 In particular, preserved patches of skin in large, derived, tyrannosauroids show scutes, while those in smaller, more primitive, forms show feathers.
 This may indicate that the larger forms had complex skins, with both scutes and filaments, or that tyrannosauroids may be like rhinos and elephants, having filaments at birth and then losing them as they developed to maturity.
 An adult Tyrannosaurus rex weighed about as much as an African elephant.
 If large tyrannosauroids were endotherms, they would have needed to radiate heat efficiently.
 This is due to the different structural properties of feathers compared to fur.

 Some evidence also suggests that more derived feather types may have served as insulation.
-For instance, a study of oviraptor pennaceous wing feathers and nesting posture suggests that elongated wing feathers evidently may have served to fill gaps between brooding individuals' insulatory body chamber and the outside environment.
+For instance, a study of oviraptorid pennaceous wing feathers and nesting posture suggests that elongated wing feathers evidently may have served to fill gaps between brooding individuals' insulatory body chamber and the outside environment.
 This "wall" of wing feathers could have shielded eggs from temperature extremes.

 There is an increasing body of evidence that supports the display hypothesis, which states that early feathers were colored and increased reproductive success.
 Coloration could have provided the original adaptation of feathers, implying that all later functions of feathers, such as thermoregulation and flight, were co-opted.
 This hypothesis has been supported by the discovery of pigmented feathers in multiple species.
 Supporting the display hypothesis is the fact that fossil feathers have been observed in a ground-dwelling herbivorous dinosaur clade, making it unlikely that feathers functioned as predatory tools or as a means of flight.
 Additionally, some specimens have iridescent feathers.
 Pigmented and iridescent feathers may have provided greater attractiveness to mates, providing enhanced reproductive success when compared to non-colored feathers.
 Current research shows that it is plausible that theropods would have had the visual acuity necessary to see the displays.
 In a study by Stevens (2006), the binocular field of view for Velociraptor has been estimated to be 55 to 60 degrees, which is about that of modern owls.
 Visual acuity for Tyrannosaurus has been predicted to be anywhere from about that of humans to 13 times that of humans.
 Paleontological and evolutionary developmental studies show that feathers or feather-like structures were converting back to scales.